paralab/Saena_Public/README.md

 // *************************** AMG - Solve ****************************

-// u is the initial guess. after calling the solve function, it will be solution. it should be std::vector double
+// u is the initial guess. after calling the solve function, it will be the solution. it should be std::vector double

 // there are two options for solving the system: 1- solve and 2- solve_pcg